makccr/makccr.github.io/essays/2025-03-30-the-only-way-out-is-through.md

 ---
-title: The Only Way Out is Through, On Enbracing Evil
+title: The Only Way Out is Through
 layout: essay.html
 image: img/2025-03-30.jpg
 date: 2025-03-30
-teaser: A look at the virtue of embracing evil with full force, as opposed to running away from it.
+tags: essay
 ---

-> "The best way out is always through." (*Robert Frost*)

-> "You take more of the thing that poisons you until you turn it into a tonic that girdles the world around you." (*Jordan Peterson*)

-The above lines are quotes from Robert Frost and Jordan Peterson respectively.
-Both of these lines reflect quite well how I have found best to tackle problems that I encounter in my life.

 The first exposure I had to this line of thinking, at least as far as I can remember, would be from Nikos Kazantzakis' novel: *Zorba the Greek* (which interestingly enough might have since become my favorite book).
-The original quote is said by Zorba to the protagonist:

-> "How do you expect to get the better of a devil ... if you don't turn into a devil and a half yourself?"
+The original quote is said by Zorba to the protagonist: "How do you expect to get the better of a devil ... if you don't turn into a devil and a half yourself?"

 Kazantzakis is far from the only one to make this philosophical suggestion, but this was my first exposure to the idea, and thus, I think always sort of rings the loudest in my head when I am contemplating the idea.